marcusrprojects/audiobook-generator/README.md

 pyinstaller --onefile audiobook_generator.py
 ```

 *This process can take a significant amount of time and requires substantial disk space.
 It analyzes dependencies and bundles everything.
-The final executable will be placed inside a new `dist` folder.*
+The final executable will be placed inside a new `dist/` folder.*

 **Running the Standalone Executable:**